vgudur-dev/clean-sweep/README.md

 ### Show Your Support

 If CleanSweep saves you time and storage space, please give this repo a ⭐ star and share it with others.
-Our goal is to reach 10 k stars by 2026—every star helps raise awareness and keeps this project thriving!
+Every star helps raise awareness and keeps this project thriving!

 ## Contributing